 The opportunities to work within the food or industry really are endless.
 It is one of the biggest, expanding, multinational employment sectors.
-This qualification is an excellent preparation for a career in a food related profession such as Food technologist, Teaching, Business management, Food journalist, Food critic, Sports nutritionist, Food science or Dietetics, Food manufacturing, Quality control, Sales, Product development, Buyer, Store manager, Environmental Health Officer, Microbiologist, Nursing and Child care; or simply just developing practical cooking skills for life.
+This qualification is an excellent preparation for professions such as Food Technologist, Teacher, Business Manager, Food Journalist, Food Critic, Sports Nutritionist, Food Scientist, Dietitian, Environmental Health Officer, Microbiologist, Food Manufacturer, Quality Controller, Product Development, Buyer, Nurse or Child Carer; or simply just developing practical cooking skills for life.
 Apprenticeships and careers in hospitality and catering are also available leading on from this qualification.